ADBeta/psx-comBINe/README.md

-﻿# psx-comBINe V4!
+﻿# psx-comBINe V5!!
 ![logo](/psx-comBINe.jpg?raw=true)

 ## What's new?
-* Improved Command Line handler library
-* Improved Cue Handler Library
-* Increased speed around 10x - Thanks to [@mark-dawn](https://github.com/mark-dawn)
-* Multiple bug fixes - mainly bug that deleted all files in parent directory
-* Program can now handle taking a directory as input, finding a .cue file on its own
-* Removed recreate mode - was not very useful
-* Program is now compiled in -O2 mode, and is stress tested and profiled for efficiency
-* Modernised the codebase to be easier to read and maintain

-## What's next?
-I want to create a GUI version of this program using wxWidgets so it can be easily ported to Windows and Linux.
-This will be included in Version 5
+* New Cross Platform GUI!
+* Small improvements to the binary dumping routine

 ## Decription
-**psx-comBINe** is a cross-platform program to combine multi-bin CD-ROM PSX Games into a single `.CUE` and `.BIN` pair.
+**psx-comBINe** is a lightweight and fast, cross-platform program to combine multi-bin CD-ROM PSX Games into a single `.CUE` and `.BIN` pair.
 It supports all CUE `MODES`, `Remarks,` 99 `TRACKS`, with 99 `INDEX`s each, support for multi-session dumps, and more.

 **32-bit and 64-bit exes for Windows Systems are in the release files.**

-psx-comBINe is designed to be lightweight and fast, with considerations to support the use of this program inside other projects - like emulators.
-Simplicity is also a main goal of psx-comBINe.

 psx-comBINe supports the CUE sheet specifications;
 * Supports all of the GNU approved CUE `TYPE`s